-Rowing centers on the East Coast and across the United States want to ensure safety for their athletes and longevity in their rowing center investments.
+Rowing centers on the East Coast and across the United States want to ensure safety for their athletes and longevity for their rowing center investments.
 Not all floating docks perform well in varying situations, especially under the heavy use of a rowing season.
 There are several factors to be considered when a rowing club, school, college, or association, designs or purchases docks for their rowing center.
 BoardSafe is an expert in designing and manufacturing floating docks for rowing centers.
 The below characteristics are built into the unparalleled design and construction of each BoardSafe dock.

 As mentioned above, stability is an important factor for floating docks in rowing centers as crewmembers board and exit their boats.
-Additionally, rowers must carry and remove their boats from the water.
+Additionally, rowers must remove and carry their boats from the water.
 BoardSafe has a proprietary calculation for floating docks to adequately support many people, accommodate point loads, and maintain a consistent position above the water level.
 This includes the exact placement, size, and type of floating on the floating dock.
 BoardSafe rowing docks also have a 5-inch freeboard.
 This, coupled with the dock’s overall stability, gives rowers confidence as they enter and exit their rowing shells.

 Rowing centers and rowing docks are obviously used for rowing.
 The real question is, “How are they used?”
 How many crews, staff members, and others, will be using the floating docks?
 What are the ideal dimensions for the floating docks, finger docks, and gangways?
 Where are the boats stored and loaded?
 What is the configuration of the rowing center, floating docks, finger docks, gangways, etc.?
 Are the boats parallel or perpendicular to the main floating docks when they are boarded?